ThiagoGattiCarvalho/Demo/README.md

+ABOUT THIS DEMO

+After years working as a Supply Chain consultant implementing industry leading software and creating Excel solutions for Finance and S&OP, I have decided to integrate my knowledge and experience into a single Python application.

+IBP - Integrated Business Planning is the app's focus, because it synchronizes Finance and Supply Chain algorithms into a single set of numbers.
+This way, planning is faster and easier, which is my objective, rather than just building a "software".

+With this business case, I expect to briefly demonstrate my Supply Chain and Finance  knowledge, digital competence and strategic thinking.

+I hope you enjoy the reading and consider me for a Supply Chain Planning position in your company.

 ABOUT ME

 Dedicated and results-driven Supply Chain professional with easy transit between areas and a proven track record of driving business improvements.